Monahill Memories

 The road where they lived was compacted dirt which was used to pull wagons on.
 About 1921, a large grader and steam shovel scooped up the dirt and the road was graded off and gravel was compacted.
 Straw was put down on the top.
 The road was smooth and made of concrete.

 At one time, there were houses on the left and right hills and a valley in between.
 There was a playground at the top of the right hill.
 It was close to a house.
-It had four swings, teeter-totter and one long slide.
+It had four swings, a teeter-totter and one long slide.
 Kids would put sand on the slide so that they could go down faster.

 The people who lived on the left hill were all Hungarian families.
 Those living on the right hill were a mixed group of families, Polish, Italians and Americans.
 They all worked together in the Mona Mine.